KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 Though often less entangled in the distortions of ego,
 their journeys are no less sacred.

-Many animals embody an immediate coherence—
+Many animals embody an immediate coherence —
 they resonate with the Pattern instinctively,
 without needing to remember it.
 They are still woven into it.
 Some species may carry entropic tones,
 especially where predation has calcified into domination.
-But **this is not moral failure—**
+But **this is not moral failure — **
 only a structural imprint shaped by survival
 and imbalance in the field.

-Likewise, plants and fungi—
+Likewise, plants and fungi —
-even entire ecosystems—
+even entire ecosystems —
 can express **soul-clusters**:
 harmonic collectives of awareness.